Beyond Gaussian Approximation: Bootstrap for Maxima of Sums of Independent Random Vectors

+our analysis requires new comparison and anti-concentration theorems.
+These new comparison and anti-concentration theorems, also proved in this paper, are of considerable interest in their own right.

 The difference between the existing and our analytical approaches can be briefly explained as follows.
 The first issue is the comparison between the expectation of smooth functions of the maxima and its bootstrapped version.
-The comparison theorems in \cite{chernozhukov2013,CCK14} were derived with a combination of the \cite{slepian1962one} smart path interpolation and the \cite{stein1981estimation} leave-one-out method.
+The comparison theorems in \cite{chernozhukov2013,chernozhukov2017central} were derived with a combination of the \cite{slepian1962one} smart path interpolation and the \cite{stein1981estimation} leave-one-out method.
 As this Slepian-Stein approach does not take advantage of the bootstrap approximation of the third moment, we opt for the Lindeberg approach \citep{lindeberg1922neue,chatterjee2006generalization}.
-In fact, the original Lindeberg method was briefly considered in \cite{chernozhukov2013} without \chzM{an expansion for the third or higher moment match.} As a direct application of the original Lindeberg method requires the more restrictive condition (\ref{individual-moment}), we develop a randomized Lindeberg interpolation to prove comparison theorems based on (\ref{average-moment}).
-This randomized Lindeberg approach and the resulting comparison theorems are new to the best of our knowledge.
+In fact, the original Lindeberg method was briefly considered in \cite{chernozhukov2013} without an expansion for the third or higher moment match.
+As a direct application of the original Lindeberg method requires the more restrictive condition (\ref{individual-moment}), we develop a coherent Lindeberg interpolation to prove comparison theorems based on (\ref{average-moment}).
+This coherent Lindeberg approach and the resulting comparison theorems are new to the best of our knowledge.
 The second issue is the anti-concentration of the maxima, or an upper bound for the modulus of continuity for the distribution of the maxima, without a valid Gaussian approximation.
 We resolve this issue by applying the new comparison theorem to a mixed multiplier bootstrap with a Gaussian component and a perfect match in the first three moments, so that the anti-concentration of the Gaussian maxima can be utilized through the mixture.
 This solution to the anti-concentration problem is again new to the best of our knowledge.
+For the anti-concentration of the maximum of Gaussian vector $(\xi_1, \ldots, \xi_p)^T $ with marginal distributions $\xi_j \sim N(\mu_j, \sigma_j^2), 1 \le j \le p$, we sharpen the existing upper bound for the density of the maximum from $C(2+\sqrt{2\log p})/\sigma_{(1)}$ [based on \cite{klivans2008learning}] to the potentially much smaller $(2+\sqrt{2\log p})/{\overline \sigma}$, where